nongbaoting/PipeOne/docs/installation.md

 cd PipeOne/INSTALL
 bash ./install.sh
 ```
-To ensure a successful installation, we recommend that you run each command step by step in a shell script `install.sh`
+To ensure a successful installation, we recommend that you run each command step by step in the shell script `install.sh`